WUKY: Transfer to FM

-In June 1944 WBKY was issued permission to move from Beattyville to the Lexington campus of the University of Kentucky.
-In early 1945 the station was reactivated as an FM station, still transmitting at 42.9 MHz, from its current home at McVey Hall on the university campus.
+In June 1944, WBKY was issued permission to move from Beattyville to the Lexington campus of the University of Kentucky.
+On February 14, 1945, the station was reactivated as an FM station, still transmitting at 42.9 MHz, from its current home at McVey Hall on the university campus.

-In July 1945 the FCC announced that, due to interference concerns, it was reallocating the current FM "low band" frequencies to other services, and existing FM band stations would be relocated to 88-106 MHz (later expanded to 108 MHz).
+In July 1945, the FCC announced that, due to interference concerns, it was reallocating the current FM "low band" frequencies to other services, and existing FM band stations would be relocated to 88-106 MHz (later expanded to 108 MHz).
 WBKY began testing the transmitter for its new assignment of 91.3 MHz in June 1947, although for a time it continued to also broadcast on its original 42.9 MHz frequency in order to ease the transition.
 In 1948 the station reported that due to the lack of listeners with FM radios, it was on the air for only 6 hours per week, from 7:00 to 9:00 p.m. on Monday, Wednesday and Friday evenings.

 WBKY helped create NPR, and was one of the 90 stations that carried the inaugural broadcast of All Things Considered when it debuted in 1971.
-On October 1, 1989 the station changed its call letters to WUKY, to better reflect its affiliation with the University of Kentucky.
+On October 1, 1989, the station changed its call letters to WUKY, to better reflect its affiliation with the University of Kentucky.
 Longtime All Things Considered host Noah Adams began his career at WBKY.
 The station celebrated its 75th anniversary in 2015.

+WUKY is one of two full NPR members in the Lexington market, the other being Eastern Kentucky University's WEKU, a fellow NPR charter member based in Richmond.
+Lexington is one of the smallest markets with two separately owned and programmed NPR member stations.